touliq/AttractingContributors/README.md

-# Please indicate your favourite places to eat near NAIST.
+# Please answer your favorite prefectures
 # List of place
-- mamemame saisai
-- Gusto
+- Hyogo